italux/isiman/README.md

 Centralized dashboard to manage multiple EMC Isilon clusters

+*NOTE:* Tested only on OneFS v7.0

 ### Changelog

-- v0.1: Allow aggregate and view multiple clusters in a single screen
+- v0.1: Allow aggregate and view multiple clusters in a single screen.

 ### More information